mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 ### Applications of DID in Economics

-DID has also been extensively applied in **economics**, particularly in policy evaluation, labor economics, and macroeconomics:
+DID has also been extensively applied in economics, particularly in policy evaluation, labor economics, and macroeconomics:

 -   **Natural Experiments in Development Economics** [@rosenzweig2000natural]
 -   **Instrumental Variables & Natural Experiments** [@angrist2001instrumental]